bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/Dropdown.md

 ### Floating Strategy

-By default the floating element will render using _absolute_.
+By default, the floating element will render using _absolute_.
 You can change this using the `strategy` prop.
 The only other option is `fixed`

 <b-card>
   <b-dropdown v-model="show13" text="Strategy fixed" strategy="fixed" class="m-2">